StarpTech/FastGraph/README.md

 ## Configuration

-Set the `GRAPHQL_URL` variable in your `wrangler.toml`.
+Set the `GRAPHQL_URL=https://bahnql.herokuapp.com/graphql` variable in your `wrangler.toml`.
 It must point to your GraphQL endpoint.

 ## Performance & Security